lmaccherone/documentdb-lumenize/README.md

 ## Changelog ##

+* 0.2.4 - 2015-11-08 - Added .NET example and docs.
+Also updated to latest version of documentdb-utils
 * 0.2.4 - 2015-07-14 - Upgrade OLAPCube to deal with missing dimension and metrics values
 * 0.2.3 - 2015-07-12 - Made the cube available from `require('documentdb-lumenize).cube`
 * 0.2.2 - 2015-07-09 - Documentation upgrades and more testing